joonvena/tfdeb/README.md

 | GITLAB_TOKEN          | Token that has full access to the project     			| ""                                 |
 | GITHUB_TOKEN          | Token with read access to the public repositories         | ""                                 |
 | BRANCH                | Branch you want to update     							| "master"                           |

+## Setup

+Repository contains example  .gitlab-ci.yml file to get started.
+Only thing you need to do is to create repository in Gitlab that contains the .gitlab-ci.yml file and create [Pipeline Schedule](https://docs.gitlab.com/ee/ci/pipelines/schedules.html#configuring-pipeline-schedules) and give variables to the job according to the table above.